jvguinelli/udacity_capstone_project/README.md

 sudo -u postgres bash -c "psql capstone_project < database.psql"
 ```

+## Project Dependencies

+In order to run the project, it is necessary to install Python 3.8.x or later.
+Next, some important dependencies will be listed, and an explanation of how to install the remaining dependencies and set up the development environment will be provided.

+### Key Dependencies

+- [Flask](https://flask.palletsprojects.com/en/2.3.x/) a micro web framework used to create API's routes and handle requests.

+- [SQLAlchemy](https://www.sqlalchemy.org/) is the SQL toolkit and ORM used to interact with relational database.

+- [Gunicorn](https://gunicorn.org/) is a Python WSGI HTTP Server for UNIX.
+As Flask's built-in server is not suitable for production, gunicorn is is used to deploy the aplication.

 ## Set up the Development Environment

 1. To begin, please follow these instructions to install a virtual environment: [python docs](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).